 User assigned to the trigger

-You can configure the way to determine the user that is completing the trigger in 3 ways:
+For Logged-in automations you need to configure the way to determine the user that is completing the trigger.
+To determine it you have 3 ways:

 Logged-in user ID: If you check this option, then the trigger will assign the logged-in user (on WordPress Rest API) as the user that is completing the trigger.
 For this method, you probably may need to check the WordPress Rest API authentication chapter.